jarends/werkzeug/README.md

 # Otherwise they won't be activated.
 # You also have to place src nodes for each bundle in your index.html
 ```
+&nbsp;
+### License

+Werkzeug is free and unencumbered public domain software.
+For more information, see http://unlicense.org/ or the accompanying UNLICENSE file.